tyser1995/hris_app/README.md

 7. **(Optional) Seed demo data**

-   Run `supabase/seeds/demo_data.sql` in the Supabase SQL Editor to populate the database with 20 employees, 2 weeks of attendance history, leave requests, and notifications.
+   `supabase/seeds/demo_data.sql` is gitignored and not included in the repository.
+If you have the file locally, run it in the Supabase SQL Editor to populate the database with 20 employees, 2 weeks of attendance history, leave requests, and notifications.

 8. **Run the app**
    ```bash